malladis/my-project/README.md

 # MyProject

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This is being used as a screening test project for hiring UI developers.
+This will help understand their ability to fork/clone a project, to be able to run and to be able to identify Typescript Do's and Don'ts and some basic coding skills.

 ## Development server